 I chose to study at the University of Sunderland due to it being close to home, the friendly atmosphere, the expertise of the academics and the We Care team.

 I began working as I had a child and my mental health was struggling.
-I then enquired at Sunderland College about going to university and they allowed me to join an access course in order to get in.
-I left school without any GCSEs, was thrust into the care system but I worked hard, and even after being diagnosed with PTSD and EUPD, here I am in university.
+I then enquired at Sunderland College about going to university and they allowed me to join an Access course in order to get in.
+Despite leaving school with no GCSEs and being thrust into the care system, I worked hard, and even after being diagnosed with PTSD and EUPD, here I am at university.

 I'd recommend the University of Sunderland to anyone.
-Students are kept fully up to date on changes towards assignments, health and safety guidelines and the staff and other students are supportive and friendly.
+Students are kept fully up to date on changes regarding assignments and health and safety guidelines, and the staff and other students are supportive and friendly.

-My future career aims are to work in social services, assisting children and young adults in need and making sure that children have more of a voice in their own path."
+My future career aims are to work in social services, assisting children and young adults in need and making sure that children have more of a voice on their own path."